Are you moving on a working holiday visa to Canada? How exciting!

 We know that there is a lot to take in and the entire ‘before getting here’ process is stressful enough.
 Not mentioning what to do after you get here.

-If you are travelling on your own, join some groups before you get on the plane, so you already have a few friend to meet once you are here.
+If you are travelling on your own, join some groups before you get on the plane, so you already have a few friends to meet once you are here.

 We would love to hear your thoughts and comments on your experience, so please feel free to comment and share.

 If you are on Pinterest be sure to pin the image below to any of Canadian boards:

 We appreciate every action you take, and we hope your working holiday visa in Canada experience will be unforgettable.